|Rewards Rating:||4.7 / 5|

-The Hilton Honors American Express Surpass card is a more midlevel option for Hilton enthusiasts, offering several perks at a modest ongoing $95 annual fee.
-It comes with a few more benefits than the Hilton Honors American Express card to offset the extra cost, including a free weekend night each year you spend $15,000, 10 free Priority Pass lounge passes and automatic gold elite status.
+The Hilton Honors American Express Surpass card is a more midlevel option for Hilton enthusiasts, offering several perks at a modest $95 annual fee.
+It comes with a few more benefits than the Hilton Honors American Express card to offset the extra cost, including a free night reward each year you spend $15,000, 10 free Priority Pass lounge passes and automatic gold elite status.
 Gold elite status comes with a few valuable perks not offered to silver members – such as space-available room upgrades and free continental breakfast.

 For frequent travelers who enjoy luxury perks, American Express also offers the Hilton Honors Aspire card.
 It comes with a steep $450 annual fee, but it is packed to the brim with plush perks.
-Cardholders can enjoy unlimited Priority Pass access (more than 1,000 locations) for themselves and two complimentary guests, a free weekend night at a Hilton property each year on their account anniversary, a $250 airline fee credit for incidental charges with a designated airline, up to $250 in Hilton Resort credits for incidentals on qualifying stays and much more.
+Cardholders can enjoy unlimited Priority Pass access (more than 1,000 locations) for themselves and two complimentary guests, a free night at a Hilton property each year on their account anniversary, a $250 airline fee credit for incidental charges with a designated airline, up to $250 in Hilton Resort credits for incidentals on qualifying stays and much more.
 If you already spend money on these kinds of charges, you can more than offset the annual fee with these benefits.

 On top of these credits and perks, Aspire cardholders are automatically granted Hilton Honors diamond elite status.
 This comes with executive lounge access at participating locations and a 48-hour room guarantee.

 Similar to the Hilton Honors Surpass, the Hilton Honors Business card charges a $95 annual fee and offers comparable perks.
 It also comes with some extras for small business owners, including free employee cards with the ability to set spend limits and year-end summaries.

 Who should apply for the Hilton Honors card?